 Environmental, Social and Governance (ESG) Practices

-Following our 2022 engagement with the ESG advisory team of Nasdaq Corporate Solutions, LLC, that conducted our first ESG materiality assessment based on what we believe were and still are our stakeholders’ values and our internal leadership views and attitude on ESG, in light of our missions and business strategy, our 2023 workplan was designed and prioritized in consideration with such materiality assessment.
+Following our 2022 engagement with the ESG advisory team of Nasdaq Corporate Solutions, LLC, that conducted our first ESG materiality assessment based on what we believe were and still are our stakeholders’ values and our internal leadership views and attitude on ESG, in light of our missions and business strategy, in 2024 we continued to advance our ESG initiative explorations, integrating the assessment’s findings while adapting to evolving regulatory requirements and business needs.

 Sustainability

-We have initiated collaborative discussions with our carriers to jointly assess the measuring of carbon footprint associated with transportation and logistics.
-These collaborative assessments will inform future strategies for emissions reduction within our supply chain.
-We are pleased with our carrier network for having their own programs and initiatives, and while we cannot directly influence the scope or success of such programs, we believe that having our lion-share shipments carried through such network, has a meaningful contribution to any carbon-reduction goals.
+We will continue to explore ways, in collaboration with our carrier network, to extract relevant data related to the measuring of carbon footprint associated with transportation and logistics.
+The ability to extract such data in a meaningful manner could help us to shape future strategies for emissions reduction within relevant supply chain.
+We remain pleased with our carrier network for the carbon-reduction goals their own programs and initiatives seem to exhibit, however the scope or success of such programs and initiatives remain outside of our direct influence.
+We believe that having our lion-share shipments carried through such network could potentially have a meaningful contribution to any carbon-reduction goals.

-In collaboration with some of our carriers, we were able to pilot a proposed rate card that incorporates optional offsetting fees for GHG emissions.
-This initiative aims to encourage and facilitate carbon-neutral shipping options for our merchants.
-We cannot control or impact our merchants’ choice or the actual offering made by such carriers, but we remain committed to making such rate cards available as part of our proposition as long is the carriers make it available on their end.
+In collaboration with some of our carriers, a rate card that incorporates optional offsetting fees for GHG emissions is made available, with a view to encourage and facilitate carbon-neutral shipping options for our merchants.
+We are, and likely will remain, unable to control or impact our merchants’ choice or the actual offering made by such carriers, but we remain committed to making such rate cards available as part of our proposition as long the carriers make it available on their end.
 We believe that such offering echoes the importance of emissions reduction along the supply chain.

 Employee Recruitment, Retention and Engagement